fbpx

 An example of this investment is the Bipartisan Infrastructure Law signed in 2022.
 Among the $1 trillion in funding is money for projects like universal broadband and autonomous vehicles, both of which require advanced geospatial technology as well as advanced management and planning skills.
 (Fittingly, the public can track funds from the bill via a GIS-supported dashboard.)

-Mapping Is Key to GIS Future Growth
+Mapping Is Key to Future GIS Job Growth

 The World Bank estimates that the global urban population will double in size by 2050, with almost 70% of all people living in cities.
 Urban areas need to ensure tenable growth that maintains a decent quality of life to its new and existing inhabitants.
 This is fueling a need for those who can visualize the rapid population changes and implement geographic data-driven solutions that improve the efficiency, sustainability and livability of cities.